 One of the great joys of being an avid reader of fiction is coming across a writer who makes you question the ways you have read stories in the past.
 It doesn’t happen often, but when it does, it’s like discovering a sixth sense, a new way of bearing witness and processing the world.
 Such was the surprise and delight I felt reading Ventriloquisms. -Alexis M. Smith, Marrow Island, Judge of the Spokane Prize for Short Fiction

 Like mixtures concocted by an evil side of Radclyffe Hall and a Grimm brother gone quietly rogue… Jaclyn Watterson’s precise, finely-frameworked fictions are serious, hilarious, and highly recommended. -Stacey Levine, The Girl with Brown Fur

-Watterson is completely unafraiid of the visceral, of decay, of violation, of transgressiv laughter and of the profane, and with her mastery of diction and seemingly unlimited register, she makes all of those things weirdly sing. -Tim Parrish, The Jumper
+Watterson is completely unafraid of the visceral, of decay, of violation, of transgressive laughter and of the profane, and with her mastery of diction and seemingly unlimited register, she makes all of those things weirdly sing. -Tim Parrish, The Jumper

-Harrowing, subversive, and gorgeously provocative, Jaclyn Watterson’s briliant flashes of fiction interrogate what it means to have a self, a soul, a life, a body… -Melanie Rae Thon, Silence and Song
+Harrowing, subversive, and gorgeously provocative, Jaclyn Watterson’s brilliant flashes of fiction interrogate what it means to have a self, a soul, a life, a body… -Melanie Rae Thon, Silence and Song

 In Watterson’s hands, simple declarative sentences acquire multiple layers of associations: beautiful, broken symmetries that make Ventriloquisms a unique and haunting debut. -Tracy Daughtery, Hiding Man